 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-The Best Mushroom Quiche
+The Best Mushroom Leek Quiche

 Ingredients

-This recipe is for a 9-inch square or round pan with removable bottom.
+- This recipe is for a 9-inch square or round pan with removable bottom.

-1 recipe for Shortcrust Pastry (or Pie Crust) Or use a commercial pie crust, all-butter is better.
+- 1 recipe for Shortcrust Pastry, or Pie Crust Or use a commercial pie crust, all-butter is better.

 For the filling:

-- 14oz portobello or white cap mushrooms, sliced
+- 14 oz portobello or white cap mushrooms, sliced

 - 2 large leeks, white and light green parts only (about 2 cups sliced)